-Dr. Cochran has also determined that for each year of the first five years the rule is in effect, the public benefit anticipated as a result of enforcing the rule will be to conform our tuberculosis test requirements to the intent of the federal order referenced in the explanation of the rule.
-Also, the rule allows movement for breeding bulls from CSS certified artificial insemination facilities where it was isolated from female cattle because they are very low risk for carrying the disease.
+Ms. Schmidt has also determined that for each year of the first five years the rule is in effect, the public benefit anticipated as a result of enforcing the rule will be to conform commission entry requirements to the standards accepted and utilized by other states and USDA.